Tesla's electric motor shift to spur demand for rare earth neodymium

 Other manufacturers of electric vehicles that use permanent magnets include BMW , Nissan <7201.T> and Geely <0175.HK>.

-Several companies produce rare earth metals outside China, including London-listed Rainbow Rare Earths , Canada-listed Namibia Rare Earths and Australia's Spectrum Rare Earths .
+Several companies produce rare earth metals outside China, including London-listed Rainbow Rare Earths and Canada-listed Namibia Rare Earths .

 But, for now, auto makers making permanent magnet motors remain heavily reliant on China, which according to Roskill accounted for 85 percent of global output of rare earth oxide estimated at 161,700 tonnes in 2017.